-- · current-period operating or cash flow losses combined with a history of such losses or a forecast that demonstrates continuing losses associated with an asset's use; and - · expectations that it is more likely than not that an asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
+- · significant changes in the nature or extent of an asset's use or operation; - · significant adverse changes in the business climate that could impact an asset's value, including adverse actions or assessments by regulators; - · accumulation of costs significantly in excess of original expectations related to the acquisition or construction of an asset; - · current-period operating or cash flow losses combined with a history of such losses or a forecast that demonstrates continuing losses associated with an asset's use; and - · expectations that it is more likely than not that an asset will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.

 If impairment indicators are present, we determine whether an impairment loss should be recognized by testing the applicable asset or asset group's carrying value for recoverability.
 This test requires long-lived assets to be grouped at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities, the determination of which requires judgment.
 We estimate the undiscounted future cash flows expected to be generated from the use and eventual disposal of the assets and compare that estimate to the respective carrying values in order to determine if such carrying values are recoverable.
 This assessment requires the exercise of judgment in assessing the future use of and projected value to be derived from the eventual disposal of the assets to be held and used.
 In our assessments, we also consider changes in asset utilization, including the temporary idling of capacity and the expected timing for placing this capacity back into production.
 If the carrying value of the assets is not recoverable, then we record a loss for the difference between the assets' fair value and respective carrying values.
 We determine the fair value of the assets using an "income approach" based upon a forecast of all the expected discounted future net cash flows associated with the subject assets.
 Some of the more significant estimates and assumptions include market size and growth, market share, projected selling prices, manufacturing cost, and discount rate.
 We base estimates upon historical experience, our commercial relationships, market conditions, and available external information about future trends.
 We believe our current assumptions and estimates are reasonable and appropriate.
 Unanticipated events and changes in market conditions, however, could affect such estimates, resulting in the need for an impairment charge in future periods.
-There was no impairment of intangibles or long-lived assets during the three months ended March 31, 2015 and 2014.
+There was no impairment of intangibles or long-lived assets during the three and six months ended June 30, 2015 and 2014.